Ajirola/LOAN-PREDICTION-PROJECT-/README.md

 ## 📂 Data Source
-The dataset was obtained from kaggle website | [LINK](#https://www.kaggle.com/datasets/taweilo/loan-approval-classification-data)
+The dataset was obtained from kaggle website, here's the link to the dataset: https://www.kaggle.com/datasets/taweilo/loan-approval-classification-data)

 ## 📊 Dataset Description
 The dataset used is a loan application dataset containing **45,000 records** and **14 features**.